 The "Value of NEI Research" criterion assigns higher priority to studies that will provide NEIs to address identified gaps for measures within initiatives and measure groups, and lower priority to studies for which the targeted group of initiatives and measures has existing NEIs.
-The Value of NEI Research criterion also depends on three Utility Priority criteria that account for the specific needs of PSE and the legislative requirements that a gap study should meet:
+The Value of NEI Research criterion also depends on three Utility Priority criteria that account for the specific needs of PacifiCorp and the legislative requirements that a gap study should meet:

 - a.
-Satisfies any requirements mandated by the CETA legislation-benefits low income households, has nonenergy benefits related to public health, energy security, or the environment, - b.
-Was in the top 100 measures installed in the 2019-2020 tracking data; and - c.
-Had a TRC benefit-cost ratio of less than 1.2, but more than 0.00 in PSE's 2020 program plan
+Satisfies any requirements mandated by the CETA legislation-benefits low income households, has non-energy benefits related to public health, energy security, or the environment, - b.
+In the top 60% of planned 2022-2023 program savings; and - c.
+Had a TRC benefit-cost ratio of less than 1.2, but more than 0.00 in PacifiCorp's 2022/23 program plan - High value: A measure would be scored as high value if it does not have NEI values assigned it.
+A high value gap would also meet at least 2 of the Utility Priority criteria, as it is important to ensure the gaps being filled will meet the needs of PacifiCorp and the legislative requirements.

-- High value: A measure would be scored as high value if it does not have NEI values assigned it.
-A high value gap would also meet at least 2 of the Utility Priority criteria, as it is important to ensure the gaps being filled will meet the needs of PSE and the legislative requirements. - Moderate value: Filling an NEI gap for a measure group would be considered of moderate value if it either of the following conditions are met: - No NEI values exist, but it would meet 1 Utility Priority criterion - NEI values do exist, but it would meet 2 to 3 Utility Priority criteria - Low value: A measure would be score as low value if it already has NEI values associated with it or if filling the gap would not meet any of the Utility Priority criterion.
+- Moderate value: Filling an NEI gap for a measure group would be considered of moderate value if it either of the following conditions are met: - No NEI values exist, but it would meet 1 Utility Priority criterion - NEI values do exist, but it would meet 2 to 3 Utility Priority criteria - Low value: A measure would be score as low value if it already has NEI values associated with it or if filling the gap would not meet any of the Utility Priority criterion.
 These gaps would be assigned the lowest priority.

-There is the highest value in filling gaps for measure groups that do not currently have NEI values associated with them.
+We believe that filling gaps for measure groups that do not currently have any NEI values associated with them is a higher priority than measures that have partial or incomplete NEIs.
 Because there is such a large gap, any secondary research into this NEI category would lead to better understanding these gaps and perhaps even conservative estimates that can be applied at a broad range of programs and end-uses.
 There is still moderate value in filling gaps for measure groups that have incomplete NEI values, if the measure meets multiple Utility Priority criteria.
 Further research into these NEI categories should be more focused on specific areas, with existing Database studies providing background on what to expect.